mccurcio/python-gists/README.md

 ### Python snippets

-- This list was collected from studying Python.
+- This list was collected from my studies of Python.
 - I use [Gist-it](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html) to save my Ipython Notebook snippets.
 - **UNDER CONSTRUCTION**: Here is how to get going with Jupyter Notebook-[Gist-it]()